 MEMBERSHIP: This committee organizes and provides all the information for a new member to join.Any woman who resides in the surrounding area is invited to join.Applicants must have two sponsors who are members of the Club for one year.

-PUBLIC ISSUES: This committee provides information about local causes in and near the community that are of interest to the membership.They offer support for various organizations such as veterans groups and local food pantries by organizing collection drives for needed items especially around the holidays.
+CIVIC ENGAGEMENT AND OUTREACH: This committee provides information about local causes in and near the community that are of interest to the membership.They offer support for various organizations such as veterans groups and local food pantries by organizing collection drives for needed items especially around the holidays.
 They also encourage monetary support from the Club for local charities.

 SCHOLARSHIP: This committee of 10-12 members perform various tasks to determine the winners of scholarships offered by the Club.The scholarships are presented to female high school seniors and to returning women.This is our largest fundraising endeavor of the year, often raising over $10,000 for scholarships.